Phil-382453/Utility/README.md

    - All tabs except the main tab can be closed at any time.

 * Main (red) Tab Items
-    Aways the 1st tab to open (cannot be closed), it contains the following:
+    The 1st tab to open (cannot be closed), it contains the following:
     1. The list of Scripts - This includes the Script Name, Favorites checkbox, and script Description.
        - Script Name - Red   - The script has the ability to modify a server(s).
-       - Script Name - Black - Collect info only ... no modifications to server(s).
+       - Script Name - Black - The script can collect info only.
        - Description - Blue  - The script has an InputTab.
        - The favorites checkbox - checked items are displayed at the top of the list of scripts.

     2. "Filter Scripts on Keyword" Textbox - This allows you to find matching scripts quickly.